zhrgns/appointmentAppwithReactNative/README.md

 ## Technologies Used:

+* Backend: Firebase Realtime Database, and Firebase Authentication with Firebase JS SDK

-Frontend: React Native, Expo
+* Frontend: React Native, Expo, Expo Go App, React Navigation

-Backend: Firebase (Realtime Database, Authentication) Maps & Location: React Native Maps, Expo Location
-Notifications: Expo Notifications
-UI/UX Design: React Navigation, Expo Vector Icons
+* Installed Packages: Expo Vector Icons, Expo Notifications, React Native Flash Message, React Native Popup Menu, Formik, Moment, Expo-Image Picker, React Native Reanimated, React Native Maps, Expo Location

 ## Key Features in the Project:

-Categorized list of services with detailed provider information Real-time availability status for booking appointments Notifications and retrospective view of past appointments GPS integration for locating nearby services
+* Categorized list of services with detailed provider information

-Why This Project?
-Traditional appointment processes are inefficient and time-consuming.
-Phone-based communication adds frustration for both users and service providers.
-While existing platforms offer limited solutions, the Online Appointment Application aims to provide a more effective and user-friendly appointment experience for all parties involved.
+* Real-time availability status for booking appointments

+* Notifications and retrospective view of past appointments

+* GPS integration for locating nearby services

 ## Requirements and Installation:

 * Ensure Node.js and Expo CLI are installed.
-* Open the terminal in the project folder and run npm install to install dependencies.
+* Open the terminal in the project folder and run `npm install` to install dependencies.
 * Create a Firebase account and add the Firebase configuration to the project.
-* Start the project by running the expo start command in the terminal.
+* Start the project by running the `npx expo start` command in the terminal.
+To try the application live an emulator needed also.
-Try the Project:
-To try the application live, you can click here to explore the published app on Expo.

 ---

-We welcome all contributions to enhance this project and make appointment processes easier for more service providers and users!